Luberon Burnt Umber Pigment

 Origin and History

-Brown earths have been known since prehistoric times, and were mentioned in the earliest painting treatises.
+Brown earths have been known since prehistoric times and were mentioned in the earliest painting treatises.
 However, the name umber did not appear until the 16th century.
-Sixteenth century Italian painting treatises used the term terra d'ombra, which was translated as umber for a type of brown earth.
+Sixteenth-century Italian painting treatises used the term terra d'ombra, translated as umber for a type of brown earth.
 The name is likely derived from ombra, Italian for "shadow," because the pigment was useful for dark or shadow areas.
-Writers of the 17th century mentioned calcining umber before use and the term burnt umber entered literature around this time.
+Writers of the 17th century mentioned calcining umber before use, and the term burnt umber entered literature around this time.
 The term raw umber was not commonly used in English treatises before the 19th century.
-The name umber was frequently used for organic brown pigments in the 18th and 19th centuries, while brown iron oxides were referred to as brown ocher.
+The name umber was frequently used for organic brown pigments in the 18th and 19th centuries, while brown iron oxides were called brown ocher.
 Today, the name is most often associated with brown earths composed primarily of iron and manganese oxides.
-In the 17th century, Turquet de Mayerne made the first association of umber with manganese containing iron oxide pigments by describing the drying properties of umber and the fact the color became brown-red by burning.
+In the 17th century, Turquet de Mayerne made the first association of umber with manganese containing iron oxide pigments by describing umber's drying properties and the fact that the color became brown-red by burning.

 Historically, European sources of brown earths (goethite) were mined throughout many regions of Europe.
-The dark brown umbers, containing 45% to 70% iron oxide and 5% to 20% manganese dioxide, were originally extracted from the northern Italy, but are now mined primarily in Cyprus.
-Other sources of umber were found in England, France, Germany and later in the United States.
+The dark brown umbers, containing 45% to 70% iron oxide and 5% to 20% manganese dioxide, were originally extracted from northern Italy but are now mined primarily in Cyprus.
+Other sources of umber were found in England, France, Germany, and later in the United States.

-Umber is a yellowish brown to greenish brown mineral pigment used in tempera, oil and watercolor, obtained from natural earths colored by the oxides of iron and manganese.
+Umber is a yellowish-brown to greenish-brown mineral pigment used in tempera, oil, and watercolor, obtained from natural earths colored by iron and manganese oxides.
 Just as with sienna, the chemical composition of umber is closely related to its iron oxide content.
 What makes umber different is the increased content of manganese.
-Other substances naturally occurring in umber, include clay, talc, and calcium carbonate, do not affect its color greatly.
-Umbers with the highest tinting strength are those with the highest content of iron and manganese.
+Other substances naturally occurring in umber, including clay, talc, and calcium carbonate, do not affect its color significantly.
+Umbers with the highest tinting strength are those with the highest iron and manganese content.
 Some of the finest umber comes from Cyprus and may contain up to 16% manganese oxide.
-German umber typically contains 1-2% manganese, English umber 7%, and umber from the Russian and Ukraine about 4% manganese.
+German umber typically contains 1-2% manganese, English umber 7%, and umber from Russian and Ukraine about 4% manganese.

 Our burnt umber from the Luberon mountains of France is finely ground and exhibits a reddish brown masstone with greenish undertones.
 It has excellent tinting strength and good covering power.

 As demonstrated in experiments conducted by K.I.
-Tolstikhinoy, the chromacity of natural iron oxide and clay pigments are closely related to the iron oxide content, and from a mineralogical point of view -- the content of goethite.
-Thus, with the content of iron oxide less than 23%, luminosities of the tone of pigment compose 40-50%, the purity of tone 60-70%.
-With the content of the iron oxide from 22 to 74%, luminosities of tone varies in interval of 25-40%, the purity of tone from 70 to 85%, and with the content of the iron oxide more than 75%, luminosity is located in interval of 18-25%, the purity of tone 83-90%.
+Tolstikhinoy, the chromaticity of natural iron oxide and clay pigments are closely related to the iron oxide content and, from a mineralogical point of view—the content of goethite.
+Thus, with the content of iron oxide less than 23%, luminosities of the tone of pigment compose 40-50%, and the purity of tone 60-70%.
+With the content of iron oxide from 22 to 74%, luminosities of tone vary in an interval of 25-40%, the purity of tone from 70 to 85%, and with the content of iron oxide more than 75%, luminosity is located in an interval of 18-25%, the purity of tone 83-90%.

 A characteristic of pigments containing goethite is their ability to change color when heated.
-Heating umber causes the hydrated iron oxide to give up water and with the resulting dehydration darken in shade while its tone intensifies.
-At temperatures exceeding 300° C yellow and brown pigments acquire red-brown tones.
-The most intensive red tones are obtained as a result of calcining goethite at a temperature between 500-600° C. The change in color is directly related to the dehydration of goethite and its transformation into hematite.
+Heating umber causes the hydrated iron oxide to give up water, and the resulting dehydration darkens in shade while its tone intensifies.
+At temperatures exceeding 300° C, yellow and brown pigments acquire red-brown tones.
+The most intensive red tones are obtained from calcining goethite at a temperature between 500-600° C. The color change is directly related to the dehydration of goethite and its transformation into hematite.
 Prolonged heating at high temperatures causes another change into a mineral of dark gray color -- magnetite.
 Roasting umber gives a pigment of black-brown color known as burnt umber.

 Permanence and Compatibility

-Umber does not react with other pigments and is effectively used in fresco, oil, tempera and watercolors.
-It is considered to be permanent with medium to excellent tinting strength and high opacity.
-It does not react with solvents, and is indifferent to alkalis, but is partially soluble in acids.
+Umber does not react with other pigments and is effectively used in fresco, oil, tempera, and watercolors.
+It is considered permanent with medium to excellent tinting strength and high opacity.
+It does not react with solvents and is indifferent to alkalis but is partially soluble in acids.

 Oil Absorption and Grinding

-Umber is considered non-toxic, however, manganese, a constituent of umber, is considered moderately toxic, so care should be exercised when handling the dry powder pigment so as not to inhale the dust.
+Umber is considered non-toxic; however, manganese, a constituent of umber, is moderately toxic.
+Care should be exercised when handling the dry powder pigment so as not to inhale the dust.